AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 	</div>
 </div>

-If you're a fan of the honeycomb shape, then you'll love the sweet recursive way to do it:

-<pre><code>
+This is actually the first time that I write about a recursive method on the blog.
+So for the uninitiated, a function is denoted as 'recursive', when said function invokes itself from within itself.
+Naturally, if done wrong, you'll end up with your machine exploding!
+But when done correctly you can achieve some pretty neat results, and often in a lot less code!
+Hence, to achieve a recursive hexagonal grid, we'll construct it in the following manner:

-function recursiveHexagon(cX, cY, depth, r){
+<pre><code>function recursiveHexagon(cX, cY, depth, r){
   for(let a = 0; a<TAU; a+=TAU/6){
     var x = cX + r * cos(a)
     var y = cY + r * sin(a)